centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/interface.md

 ## First login

 To connect to your Centreon web interface, go to URL: `http://IP_ADDRESS/centreon`.
-(Replace **IP_ADDRESS** by the IP address or FQDN of your Centreon web server.)
+(Replace **IP_ADDRESS** with the IP address or FQDN of your Centreon web server.)

-Fill in your user name and associated password and click on the **Connect** button:
+Enter your user name and password, and click the **Connect** button:

 ![image](../assets/getting-started/aconnection.png)

 >If you have installed Centreon from a [VM](../installation/installation-of-a-central-server/using-virtual-machines.md), the default credentials are **admin/Centreon123!**.
-Otherwise, the default login is **admin** and the password is the one you have defined at [step 5 of the web installation wizard](../installation/web-and-post-installation.md#step-5-admin-information).
+Otherwise, the default login is **admin** and the password is the one you defined in [step 5 of the web installation wizard](../installation/web-and-post-installation.md#step-5-admin-information).

 You are now connected to the Centreon web interface.